FTChinese/NEXT/README.md

 ### Subscription
 Allow users or organizations to pay for:
 1. Access premium content for a certain period.
+2. Access unlimited number of articles for a certain period.
-2. Unlock features.
+3. Unlock features.
 For example, a user can pay 100RMB to hide all ads for a month.
-3. Buy items.
+4. Buy items.
 For example, a user can buy a special report and read on his phone and Kindle.